esper-io/dev-docs/docs/home/console.md

 ![ContentManagement](./assets/NewConsole/37xfer1.png)

 You then choose the path on the devices where you want the file transferred to.
-Once completed click on Transfer.
+Once completed click on Transfer.Previously, you could push files to the internal storage of a device.
+Now, you can push and store the files on a removable storage device like SD cards.
+All the removable storage devices will have an unique eight-character ID.
+But you don’t need to worry about the ID.
+You just need to add "ESPER_EXTERNAL" at the beginning of the file path to push a file into an SD card.

+Example ESPER_EXTERNAL/myfolder

 ![ContentManagement](./assets/NewConsole/38xfer2.png)